Maryland company promotes empanada tradition while giving Latin workers a job

 Carmen Mariela Sis says she couldn’t ask for a better boss than “Margarita,” as employees call Womack.

 Sis has worked at MasPanadas for five years.
-“I started in production, in the frying section and I’m now a supervisor,” Sis says she oversees the afternoon shift with a staff of 24.
+“I started in production, in the frying section and I’m now a supervisor,” says 25-year-old Sis.
+She oversees the afternoon shift with a staff of 24.

 “I make sure the plant runs smoothly, from the kitchen all the way to the packing warehouse, and if there are issues, I resolve them,” says Sis proudly.
-“Issues like a machine breaking down or a staffer calling in sick,” says 25-year old Sis.
+“Issues like a machine breaking down or a staffer calling in sick.”

 She’s not only grateful for the promotions and the trust Womack has placed in her, she says she also feels supported at work as well as in her personal life.